 In this XSS training, students will learn about what XSS is, how these types of attacks happen and the impact they cause, and ways to mitigate this popular type of attack.
 The course is an introduction, so the basics will be covered and there will be a hands-on lab included.
 Three different types of cross-site scripting will be discussed: stored XSS, reflected XSS, and DOM based XSS.

 Students will also complete an assessment at the conclusion of the course.
 The total clock hours for the course is 40 minutes.
 Students will earn 1 CEU/CPE and a Certificate of Completion when they finish the course.

 The XSS training course is designed for:

 * Beginner and intermediate Internet users who are interested in privacy, security, and safety online.

 There are no prerequisites for this course, however, it’s recommended that students have basic computer skills and Internet browsing knowledge.

-If you would like to learn about XSS, this Cross-Site Scripting course is a good place to start.
-Enrolling in the training course is easy, just click on the Register button in the top right corner of this screen to begin.
+If you would like to learn more about Cross-Site Scripting this XSS course is a good place to start.
+Enrolling in the course is easy, just click on the Register button in the top right corner of this screen to begin.